Advertiser Disclosure

 This yields a point value of 1.42 cents each, which is actually less value than Chase Sapphire Reserve® cardholders get when booking the same ticket through the Chase Travel portal.
 (Don’t worry, we’ll dive deeper into the Chase Travel portal later in this article!)

-JetBlue TrueBlue points can be earned by using a JetBlue co-branded credit card or by transferring in points from American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou, or Marriott Bonvoy points.
+JetBlue TrueBlue points can be earned by using a JetBlue co-branded credit card or by transferring in points from American Express Membership Rewards, Capital One Miles, Chase Ultimate Rewards, Citi ThankYou, Marriott Bonvoy points, or Wells Fargo Rewards.
 Note that each of these programs transfer to JetBlue at various rates.

 Flying Between Atlanta and Orlando With Southwest Rapid Rewards Points